-- Exfoliate, cleanse and moisturize every single day with a pumice glove.
+- Exfoliate, (scrub the area with a scrub brush, face cloth or body scrub) cleanse and moisturize every single day with a pumice glove.
 Use only liquid soap!

-- Take an aspirin or Tylenol 30- 45 minutes before your appointment if you’re worried about pain.
+- Take an Ibuprofen or Tylenol 30- 45 minutes before your appointment if you’re worried about pain.

 - Keep hands away from touching freshly waxed skin, as this can encourage irritation or small pimples.